How Fibromyalgia Affects Sleep: Restless Nights Explained (Part 1

 Up to 50% of people with FM have obstructive sleep apnea, distributed between mild OSAS (33%), Moderate (25%) and Severe (42%).
 Symptoms include loud snoring and periodic pauses in breathing for 10 - 20 seconds, after which breathing resumes with a snort.

 Aside from the oxygen deprivation caused by intermittent breathing (an obvious problem), OSAS creates a highly disrupted environment for the brain.
 When breathing stops and oxygen levels drop the brain is briefly awakened (aroused) to ensure breathing resumes.
 These interruptions can occur 5 to 100 times per hour, and the constant “emergency” responses required of the brain make a deep and restful sleep impossible.
-(6)
+(7)

 Restless Leg Syndrome (RLS)

 Approximately one-third of people with FM experience restless leg syndrome, which involves numbness and tingling in the lower limbs and restless, twitching legs.
 A study conducted by Viola-Saltzman et al. confirmed the high prevalence of RLS within the FM community and also determined that the symptoms and effects of RLS were experienced more strongly by the FM group versus the control.
-(7)
+(8)

 Conclusion

-As we saw, the role of FM in creating sleep disturbances is very complex.
+As we saw, the role of FM in contributing to sleep disturbances is very complex.
 The main takeaway is that if you have FM, the quality of your sleep is almost certainly being affected - most likely a lot.
 Because of the many ways FM can impact sleep, a multifaceted and highly customized approach is often necessary to improve sleep quality.
 Better sleep quality will go a long way in reducing the severity of your FM symptoms, making this a high-payoff priority in your FM wellness journey.

 In our follow-up blog on getting better sleep for people with FM, we’ll discuss some of the options you may want to discuss with your healthcare providers, as well as a few simple changes in habits and sleep environment that you can try on your own.
 You will also find a checklist to help focus your efforts as you work on getting better, more restful sleep.